Pradumnasaraf/DevOps/docs/terraform/commands.md

 9. Terraform Refresh

-It is used to update the state file according to the real-world infrastructure.
+It is used to reconcile the state with the real infrastructure.

 ```bash
 terraform plan
 ```

 or

 ```bash
 terraform apply -refresh-only